HushTug uses leather sourced in Himeji, Japan.

 Finally, the leather is colored.

-Pass the leather through the dye that comes out of the spray.
+Pass the leather through the dye from the spray.

-At this point, the leather is finally processed into the leather that we are familiar with.
+At this point, the leather is finally processed into the leather we are familiar with.

 Himeji leather is carefully processed one piece at a time using this process.